Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Related Work

-\textit{Grounding Instructions} In broad terms, grounding generally refers to a type of task that involves connecting language to some form of external knowledge or real-world context such as images, knowledge bases, robot arms and even operating systems. \citet{ChanduBB21} discuss the evolution of the term ``grounding'' and draw connections to cognitive science.
+\paragraph{\textbf{Event Understanding}} Event-centric \gls{NLP} field primarily deals with extracting event information from textual documents. \citet{xiang2019survey} compile various approaches and challenges for event extraction from textual data, providing an overview of tasks, methods, and performance metrics.
+The survey categorizes techniques ranging from pattern matching to advanced machine learning models. \citet{ACL21-event-centric-NLP-tutorial} offer a comprehensive tutorial\footnote{\href{https://cogcomp.seas.upenn.edu/page/tutorial.202102/}{Cognitive Computation Group}} on event-centric information extraction, prediction, and knowledge acquisition, focusing on event-centric tasks and methodologies.
+In addition, \citet{li2022survey} survey the deep learning techniques for event extraction, exploring sophisticated models that detect, categorize, and analyze events across various domains. \textbf{Semantic parsing}, a subfield of event understanding, aims to map natural language to logical forms or database queries.
+The subfield has a rich history and a large number of dedicated surveys~\cite{Kamath2018SemanticParsSurvey, li-etal-2020-context, chen2025semantic} focusing on semantic formalisms (e.g., abstract meaning representation) and parsing methodology.
+Unlike these surveys, we focus on the higher-level relations between events, participants and their environments in long procedural text rather than extracting atomic event information. \paragraph{\textbf{Grounding Instructions}} In broad terms, grounding generally refers to a type of task that involves connecting language to some form of external knowledge or real-world context such as images, knowledge bases, robot arms and even operating systems. \citet{ChanduBB21} discuss the evolution of the term ``grounding'' and draw connections to cognitive science.
 More recently, several surveys have been published on specific environments and grounding types.
 For instance, \citet{roboticGrounding24} survey different meaning representations for grounding robotic language for navigation/manipulation tasks, while, \citet{WangMFZYZCTCLZWW24} discuss various aspects of \gls{LLM} agents on grounded tasks.
-In contrast, our objective is to survey the wide range of applications and environments to ground complex instructions rather than focusing on one environment or approach (e.g., \gls{LLM}s).
+In contrast, our objective is to survey the wide range of applications and environments to ground complex instructions rather than focusing on one environment or approach.
+Finally, one relevant literature to grounded tasks is code generation, i.e., program synthesis.
+Here, similar to Web or mobile environments, the goal is to generate code that can be executed by a symbolic interpreter, e.g., Python, SQL, etc., on a certain environment.
+However, the focus is learning the conversion process in an offline manner through large annotated sets, rather than through environment interaction~\cite{PayanMSNPBRCDN23}.
+We refer readers to comprehensive surveys on program synthesis~\cite{CodeSurvey241, ZanCZLWGWL23}.